carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ## Rendering Code Chunks

-We just saw how to run our code in our code chunks to see a preview of the code output that will render in our html document but to actually render it we need to use the Knit button.
+We just saw how to run our code in our code chunks to see a preview of the code output that will render in our html document but to actually render it we need to use the Render button.
 Using the `Render` button with code chunks is a two step process - first the code is run (all code chunks will run automatically).
 Second, (if there are no code errors) the document of choice will render for our whole Quarto document.

-> ## Time to Knit!
+> ## Time to Render!
-> Now, let's knit the Quarto file and see how our code output looks in the final html page.
+> Now, let's Render the Quarto file and see how our code output looks in the final html page.
 {: .checklist}

 ![code chunk with plot1 code](../fig/07-render.png)